4-H Club Meetings & Executive

 What is it?

-This is a way for every member of your 4-H club to have a say in how the club is run.
-It allows you to develop leadership skills and learn about how to best work in group where people may have different ideas about what to do.
+Parliamentary Procedure allows for every person to have a say in how the club is run.
+It allows members to develop leadership skills and learn how to best work in groups where people may have different ideas about what to do.
 It also allows the club to stay organized and keep track of its goals.

 Creating a Club Executive